 The valley of the River Saône, a tributary of the Rhône, ended very near those of the River Rhine and of the River Mosel, one of its main tributaries; its control by the Romans led to the development of a trade route having a south-north direction from the Mediterranean Sea to Northern France, Germany and Britain.
 A number of towns were founded to promote trade; Augustodunum, in the historical region of Burgundy, was named after Emperor Augustus.
 The suffix dunum is a Gallic word for "fortified town".

 The upper left part of Saint-André Gate is a creation by Eugène Emmanuel Viollet-le-Duc (1814-1879), an architect who pioneered the restoration of historical buildings in France, but who is criticized today for having exceeded in reconstructing them (see the gate in an 1820s engraving).
-The Porte de Mars at Reims is another example of excessive restoration by a local architect (see it before the restoration and today - they open in other windows).
+The Porte de Mars at Reims is another example of excessive restoration by a local architect.

 Brussels Museum of History & Art: cast of a funerary relief from "Orolanum" (Arlon), at the junction of roads from Bavay to Trier and from Cologne to Reims, showing a couple, fruit sellers and farmers